beach walk in Chiaia

 View of Naples

 We had beautiful views of the city and water.
 We also felt we were really experiencing Italy and not just touristy areas.
-We were right across the street from a market and walking distance to the metro and the beach walk.
+We were right across the street from a market and walking distance to the metro and the beach.

 View from Castle Sant'Elmo in Vomero